jjohnson338/dotfiles/windows-setup-steps.md

 # SSH Key Auth

+## Easy Way
 Enable the `OpenSSH Authentication Agent` Service that is packaged with Windows10

+## Less Easy Way

+* Download latest [release](https://github.com/PowerShell/Win32-OpenSSH/releases) of OpenSSH for Windows:

+* Extract and copy out to Program Files or somewhere logical

+* Add the folder to PATH

+* With an Administrator PowerShell prompt, execute `install-sshd.ps1`

+* Then, enable the service

+## Shared

 Generate a key:
 `ssh-keygen -t rsa`